Updated in December 2019 to remain up to date and accurate.

 - 17 Point Checklist for Your Freelance Services Website – Think you’re site is looking good?
-Check out this checklist and you can make sure you get all the important stuff that matters.
+Check out this checklist, and you can make sure you get all the essential stuff that matters.

 - How to Build an Online Portfolio That Actually Gets You Work – Having a quality portfolio is a key part of freelance writing, this post shows you how to display your work.

 - Contently Review: A Killer Portfolio Tool for Freelance Writers – If you can’t get your website going, Contently is a great (free) option to start.